 Pipe Dreams: America’s Fluoride Controversy

-The benefits and risks of fluoridated drinking water have been argued—in newspapers, legislatures, and scientific literature—for almost 70 years.
-How did a seemingly benign chemical and a near-miraculous public-health initiative spark such heated debate?
+How did a seemingly benign chemical and a near-miraculous public-health initiative spark decades and decades debate?

 The fluoridation era dawned sleepily enough in America.
 On the afternoon of January 25, 1945, municipal workers at the Grand Rapids, Michigan, waterworks began feeding powdered sodium fluoride into a system of basins, hoppers, filters, and tanks.
 The powder dissolved into the water supply and flowed out to the citizens of Grand Rapids.
 A great experiment had begun.